aerospike/aerospike-client-python/doc/aerospike.rst

 Logging
 -------

+By default:
+- The client has a default log level of :py:obj:`aerospike.LOG_LEVEL_ERROR`.
+- The client's default log handler prints logs in this format: ``<process id>:<counter> <error message>``.
+For each log, the counter starts at 1 and increments by 1.

 The following example shows several different methods to configuring logging for the Aerospike Python Client:

 .. include:: examples/log.py